Cybersecurity News: MFA fatigue hacking, Senate blasts counterintelligence, Australian telco breach

 Fake sites fool Zoom users into downloading deadly code

-Threat researchers at cybersecurity firm Cyble found six fake Zoom sites offering applications that, if clicked on, will download the Vidar Stealer malware, which also grabs lots of other goodies.
-The fake Zoom sites are part of a wider info-stealing effort, according to the Cyble Research and Intelligence Lab (CRIL).
-The Cyble researchers said they found six such sites that are still in operation, with names like zoom-download[.]host and zoomus[.]website.
-These sites redirect users to a GitHub URL that shows applications that can be downloaded, which are, of course, malicious.
+Threat researchers at Cyble located six fake Zoom sites that tempt users into clicking on links that will download the Vidar Stealer malware.
+Cyble believes these fake Zoom sites are part of a wider info-stealing effort.
+The Cyble researchers found six sites with names that include the word “zoom,” These sites redirect users to a GitHub URL that shows applications that can be downloaded, which are, of course, malicious.